telerik/xaml-docs/getting-started/installation/installation-installing-lib.md

 ## What is LIB

 The Latest Internal Build (LIB) is a weekly distribution of the UI for {{ site.framework_name }} assemblies, built against the latest development environment.
 It contains all the newest bug fixes.
-And it is released on weekly basis.
+And it is released on a weekly basis.

 The purpose of the LIB is to allow the users to test the latest bug fixes.
 So, if you have experienced any problem with the current official distributions there is a possibility that the issue has already been addressed in the latest internal build.